post-quantum-cryptography/draft-kwiatkowski-tls-ecdhe-mlkem/draft-kwiatkowski-tls-ecdhe-mlkem.md

 ## Construction

-The name of the new supported hybrid post-quantum group is SecP256r1MLKEM768Draft00.
+The name of the new supported hybrid post-quantum group is SecP256r1MLKEM768.

 When this group is negotiated, the client's share is a fixed-size concatenation of the ECDHE share and ML-KEM's public key.
 The ECDHE share is the serialized value of the uncompressed ECDH point representation as defined in Section 4.2.8.2 of {{!RFC8446}}.
-The ML-KEM's ephemeral share is the public key of the KeyGen step (see {{kyber}}) represented as an octet string.
+The ML-KEM's ephemeral share is the public key of the key generation step (see
+{{?FIPS-203=DOI.10.6028/NIST.FIPS.203}}, section 7.1) represented as an octet string.
 The size of client share is 1249 bytes (65 bytes of ECDHE part and 1184 of ML-KEM part).

-The server's share is a fixed-size concatenation of ECDHE share and ML-KEM's ciphertext returned from encapsulation (see {{kyber}}).
+The server's share is a fixed-size concatenation of ECDHE share and ML-KEM's ciphertext returned from encapsulation (see {{?FIPS-203=DOI.10.6028/NIST.FIPS.203}}, section 7.2).
 The server ECDHE share is the serialized value of the uncompressed ECDH point representation as defined in Section 4.2.8.2 of {{!RFC8446}}.
-The server share is the ML-KEM's ciphertext returned from the Encapsulate step (see {{kyber}}) represented as an octet string.
+The server share is the ML-KEM's ciphertext returned from the Encapsulate step (see {{?FIPS-203=DOI.10.6028/NIST.FIPS.203}}, section 7.2) represented as an octet string.
 The size of server's share is 1153 bytes (65 bytes of ECDHE part and 1088 of ML-KEM part).

 Finally, the shared secret is a concatenation of the ECDHE and the ML-KEM shared secrets.
 The ECDHE shared secret is the x-coordinate of the ECDH shared secret elliptic curve point represented as an octet string as defined in Section 7.4.2 of {{!RFC8446}}.
 The ML-KEM shared secret is the value returned from either encapsulation (on the server side) or decapsulation (on the client side) represented as an octet string.
-The size of a shared secret is 64 bytes.
+The size of a shared secret is 64 bytes (32 bytes of ECDHE part and 32 of ML-KEM part).

 # Security Considerations